 Wikipedia notability FAQs

-Do you have to be famous to have a Wikipedia page?
+Do you have to be famous to have a Wikipedia article?

 Wikipedia bases the need for a standalone article on notability.
 Notability is different than fame.
 Notability means that a subject is significant and capable of attracting notice on its own.
 While most famous subjects would fall into that category, a subject can be notable without being famous.

-Can I create a Wikipedia page for my business?
+Can I create a Wikipedia article for my business?

-Can I create a Wikipedia page for myself?
+Can I create a Wikipedia article for myself?

 As with businesses, Wikipedia prefers that authors and editors not write or make edits to their own articles.
-When other editors discover that you’ve created or edited your article – which they can and will do by tracking your recorded IP address and using other investigative techniques at which they are extremely proficient – your account could be banned and your content will most likely be deleted.
+When other editors discover that you’ve created or edited your article – which they can and will do by tracking your recorded IP address and using other investigative techniques that are extremely proficient – your account could be banned, and your content will most likely be deleted.
 Posting about yourself or your business could also attract editors who will alter the content in a way that damages your reputation.